 - Mobile walkthrough software for onboarding new users in mobile applications.
 Helping users take necessary steps to get quick wins that deliver value to the user helps with mobile app adoption challenges.

 Choosing walkthrough software: what features should you look for?

 When looking for the best walkthrough software for your product, you need to consider the factors below:

 - Features – There are tools that only do walkthroughs.
-Other tools do more than that with advanced features like user segmentation, experimentation through A/B testing, advanced analytics or NPS and user sentiment.
+Other tools do more than create product tours and walkthroughs with valuable features like user segmentation, experimentation through A/B testing, advanced analytics or NPS, and user sentiment.

 - Integrations – Some walkthrough software integrates with other tools better than others.
 Know the integrations you need while looking for a walkthrough software solution.

 #1 Software for SaaS user onboarding – Userpilot

 Userpilot is a digital adoption platform built for SaaS companies that are looking to create great onboarding experiences for their users.